Zeta integrals, Schwartz spaces and local functional equations: Review of prior works

-\mysubsectionS{Other integrals} There are other sorts of zeta integrals that emerged in the pre-Langlands era, many of them have direct arithmetic significance.
+There are other sorts of zeta integrals that emerged in the pre-Langlands era, many of them have direct arithmetic significance.
 We take our lead from the local Igusa zeta integrals: let $F$ be a local field of characteristic zero, $X$ be an affine space over $F$ with a prescribed additive Haar measure on $X(F)$, and $f \in F[X]$.
 Pursuing the ideas of Gelfand \textit{et al.}, Igusa considered

-where $\Schw(X(F))$ stands for the Schwartz-Bruhat space of $X(F)$, and the integral converges whenever $\Re(\lambda) > 0$.
-It turns out that this extends to a meromorphic/rational family in $\lambda$ of tempered distributions.
-This is also known as \emph{complex powers} of $f$, as it interprets $|f|^\lambda$ as a tempered distribution for all $\lambda$ away from the poles.
+where $\Schw(X(F))$ stands for the Schwartz--Bruhat space of $X(F)$, and the integral converges whenever $\Re(\lambda) > 0$.
+It turns out that this extends to a meromorphic/rational family in $\lambda$ of tempered distributions, also known as \emph{complex powers} of $f$ as it interprets $|f|^\lambda$ as a tempered distribution for all $\lambda$ away from the poles.
 An extensive survey can be found in \cite{Ig00}.

 To bring harmonic analysis into the picture, we switch to the case of a reductive \emph{prehomogeneous vector space} $(G, \rho, X)$, where $G$ is a split connected reductive group, $\rho: G \to \GL(X)$ is an algebraic representation --- thus $G$ acts on the right of $X$ --- and we assume there exists an open $G$-orbit $X^+$ in $X$.
-To simplify matters, let us suppose temporarily that $\partial X := X \smallsetminus X^+$ is the zero locus of some irreducible $f \in F[X]$, then such $f$ is unique up to $F^\times$ and defines a relative invariant, i.e. $f(xg)=\omega(g)f(x)$ for an eigencharacter $\omega \in X^*(G) := \Hom(G, \Gm)$.
-These prehomogeneous zeta integrals along with their global avatars have been studied intensively by M. Sato, T. Shintani and their school; we refer to \cite{Sa89,Ki03} for detailed surveys.
+To simplify matters, let us suppose temporarily that $\partial X := X \smallsetminus X^+$ is the zero locus of some irreducible $f \in F[X]$, then such $f$ is unique up to $F^\times$ and defines a relative invariant, i.e.\ $f(xg)=\omega(g)f(x)$ for an eigencharacter $\omega \in X^*(G) := \Hom(G, \Gm)$.
+These prehomogeneous zeta integrals along with their global avatars have been studied intensively by M.\ Sato, T.\ Shintani and their school; we refer to \cite{Sa89,Ki03} for detailed surveys.